 By Grace Hancock

-The safety of Tesla’s autopilot feature has been brought into question after yet another deadly collision.
-An article published by CNN Business detailed a recent fatal crash of a Tesla Model S that occurred in the Houston suburb of Spring, Texas, which took the lives of two passengers.
-The victims include two men, ages 69 and 59, whose names have not been released to the public.
+People are again questioning the safety of Tesla’s autopilot feature after yet another deadly collision.
+An article published by CNN Business detailed a recent fatal crash of a Tesla Model S that occurred in the Houston suburb of Spring, Texas.
+The vehicle occupants, two men ages 69 and 59, died in the accident.

-The head of the Harris County police precinct that responded to the crash, Constable Mark Herman, told CNN: “I can tell you our investigators are certain that no one was in the driver’s seat at the time of the crash.”
+The head of the Harris County police precinct that responded to the crash gave his thoughts on the incident.
+Constable Mark Herman told CNN: “I can tell you our investigators are certain that no one was in the driver’s seat at the time of the crash.”
 There is speculation that the occupants of the Tesla vehicle had been using the car’s autopilot feature at the time of the accident.

 There have been multiple fatal crashes involving Tesla vehicles and their autopilot feature.
 For example, in California in 2018, 38-year-old Apple engineer Walter Huang was killed when the autopilot of his Tesla Model X sent him out of his lane into a collision with a safety barrier that had been damaged days before.
 Phone records recovered from the scene show that Huang was playing a game on his phone at the time of the crash.